Getting a Grip on Pencil Grasps

 We’re Here to Help

-Physical therapists can help with mobilization issues, muscle coordination and can instruct you or your child in exercises to strengthen your muscles to improve your overall movement.
+Pediatric physical or occupational therapists can help with mobilization issues, muscle coordination and can instruct you or your child in exercises to strengthen your muscles to improve your overall movement.
 To request an appointment with one of our highly-trained physical therapists, click here!